Request Technical Assistance (TA)

 Our goal is to provide innovative, flexible, and responsive training and technical assistance.

-If you need technical assistance for such topics as: workforce, education and training, family engagement, caregiver support in the areas of mental health, or substance use and addiction across the lifespan, you have come to the right place.
+If you need technical assistance for such topics as: workforce development, education and training, family partnership, caregiver support in the areas of mental health, or substance use and addiction across the lifespan, you have come to the right place.

 Please review the information and guidelines below before submitting your TA Request.